jmottster/newton/README.md

 ### Version 0.0.6 Alpha Prototype 3D

-_A simulator of Newton's laws of physics, using space scale objects_
+_A simulator of Newton's laws of physics: randomly generates solar systems_

 This is a small project just for me to learn and experiment.
 In spite of a life long interest in physics, I've never brought it to my programming skills.
 This is my playground for doing so.
 I am not a physicist though, so don't hold this to that standard!
 Feedback and/or help building this out is always welcome.